iskolbin/lquadtree/README.md

 Create new quad tree structure.
-To optimize spatial queries `levels` variable defines the number of spatial subdivisions, for example `levels = 3` (default) divide domain in 64 rectangles.
+To optimize spatial queries `levels` variable defines the number of spatial subdivisions, for example `levels = 3` (default) will divide domain in 64 rectangles.

 Optimal value of `levels` highly depends on the task, especially on the average size of spatial objects.
 Good approximation is size of the smallest subdivision